 We feel that the easy out of the little white lie such as “there’s no biscuits left” is not worth the loss of trust when they find there is still some in the cupboard.

-Although the explain that it's not good to have that many biscuits and we want to save some for later doesn't always go down well, it means that when they are actually “gone” there is no questioning and that when it comes to more serious things like “that cup is hot” they don't feel the need to test that for themselves.
+Although the explanation that it's not good to have that many biscuits and we want to save some for later doesn't always go down well, it means that when they are actually “gone” there is no questioning and that when it comes to more serious things like “that cup is hot” they don't feel the need to test that for themselves.

 This does not mean that we tell them everything or things that don't need to know.